Thursday, December 16, 2010

 “Why is that?”

-“Many who are born out of such unions are born with adverse effects.”
+“Many who are born out of such unions are born with defects.”

-“It simply means that they are born with defects.
-Many loose their minds and perish because there was no healthy balance between the parents” he tried to explain
+“It simply means that they are born with imperfections.
+Many loose their minds and perish because there was no healthy balance between the parents” he tried to explain, they are usually raised by one or the other parent, the darker side usually beckons.”

 “Then you are indeed fortunate,” she reiterated.

+He was pleased with the turnaround.
 “When we are mated, there is one other thing that we “others” can give to our mates.”
+He was looking right at her then.

 “The gift of youth and longevity” he finished.